 Popeye held no grudge against the evil Sea Hag, saying, “She yam what she yam.”
 She still occasionally appears in the series as a scrawny old lady bent on mischief.

 Alice, like all Goons, was very bizarre, even in an age of bizarre cartoons, bald with a long nose and very hairy calves and forearms.
 (The same matting is around her pelvis, so we can assume that is also hair.)
 Initially, all Goons were assumed to be male.
 The famous WWII drawing of “Kilroy was here” was likely inspired by a Goon (note how one line forms the eyes and nose in both).
-Much later, Alice appeared again, a little more civilized and now clearly female wearing a dress and a woman’s hat, sent by the Sea Hag to trap Popeye, but Alice became infatuated with the infant Swee’Pea and stayed on as his babysitter. (“Swee’Pea” is always spelled without the “t” and ending in an “a” rather than an “e.”)
+Much later, Alice appeared again, a little more civilized and now clearly female wearing a dress and a woman’s hat, sent by the Sea Hag to trap Popeye, but Alice became infatuated with the infant Swee’Pea and stayed on as his babysitter. (“Swee’Pea” is always spelled without the “t” and ending in an “a” rather than an “e.”
+He does not age, and will always remain a baby.
+He is often, but not always, shown wearing a white cap and a red nightgown.)

 Consistency is not important in the series.
 Different explanations are given for almost every aspect at different times.
-Newspaper cartoons were considered to be throwaway items with very little history.
+Newspaper cartoons were considered throwaway items with no history worth remembering.

 Trivia: Who was Olive Oyl’s brother?
 A: Castor.
 Who was her first boyfriend?
 A: Ham Gravy (who looked more like her).
 Who was Swee’Pea’s mother and father?
 A: Unknown.
 He was left in a box on Popeye’s doorstep.
 What was Popeye first going to name him?
 A: Baby Oyl.

 Other given names for the Oyl family were “Hanna” (for “Banana”), “Cole,” “Diesel,” and “Standard.”
-Olive helped Popeye take care of Swee’Pea, and there were always rumors (in the reading public) that she was actually his mother.
+Olive helped Popeye take care of Swee’Pea, and there were always rumors (in the reading public) that she was actually his mother and Popeye his father.
+No one in the cartoon seems to question his parentage.)